Blueshoe/website/content/blog/local-kubernetes-development.md

 ```
 :::
 :::globalParagraph
-As we use nip.io, we can simply access our service under [_http://buzzword-counter.127.0.0.1.nip.io:8080_](http://buzzword-counter.127.0.0.1.nip.io:8080/){.bs-link-blue}.
+As we use nip.io, we can simply access our service under _<a href="http://buzzword-counter.127.0.0.1.nip.io:8080/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">http://buzzword-counter.127.0.0.1.nip.io:8080</a>_.
 If DNS Rebinding doesn’t work or isn’t allowed on your local setup and therefore you can’t use nip.io, you need to add an entry to your /etc/hosts in order to access the url:
 :::
 :::BlogCode{.mb-5}
 ```docker